EOSIO/welcome/docs/02_getting-started/01_try-eosio.md

 ## EOSIO Testnet

 Experiment on the EOSIO Testnet with the latest stable release of the EOSIO software.
-Deploy your smart contracts, push actions, inspect your transactions and much more from an easy to use web interface To start testing, register for an EOSIO Developer Account.
+Deploy your smart contracts, push actions, inspect your transactions and much more from an easy to use web interface.
+To start testing, [register](https://testnet.eos.io/user#signup?utm_source=devportal) for an EOSIO Developer Account.

 ## What's Next?
 - [Get Started](./02_development-environment/02_introduction.md): Install EOSIO in your local development environment.